-- Resolve any questions, including your own, that arise during judging. - ❖ Be prepared to suggest the Entrant change categories if advantageous. - .
-Keep on schedule. - Resolve any tie with team captains. - Collect scored worksheets and Master Tabulator Sheet from Tabulator. - Review scoring and awards. - Enter awards on Master Tabulator Sheet, and give a copy to the HFC. - Coordinate awards and fashion show with HFC. - 5.
-Era Fashion Show - Work with the Host Fashion Coordinator to determine personnel needed to assist with the show. - Work with the Host Fashion Coordinator to line up Entrants. - ❖ If you are not the commentator, provide the entrant information, and description to the commentator. - Ensure that when the award announcement is made, the points earned are not mentioned. - 6.
-Fashion Display Viewing - Work with Host Fashion Coordinator to determine personnel needed to assist. - 7.
-Work with Host Fashion Coordinator to determine room setup and display lineup. - 8.
-Safeguard Entrants Worksheets - Save a copy of each Entrant's worksheet. - 9.
-Transfer scores and Judges comments to Fashion Judging Result form. - 10.
-Inform The Restorer Editor (National meet) - Provide list of Fashion Entrant winners, photos, and their award placements.
+- Oversee Judges and Tabulators - Give Judges a copy of each Entrant's entry form - Introduce Entrant, read entry form if no judges commentator is being used - Resolve any questions, including your own, that arise during judging - Be prepared to suggest Entrant change categories if advantageous - Keep on schedule - Resolve any tie with team captains - Collect scored worksheets and Master Tabulator Sheet from Tabulator - Review scoring and awards

+- Enter awards on Master Tabulator Sheet and give a copy to the HFC - Coordinate awards and fashion show with HFC - 13.
+Era Fashion Show - Work with the Host Fashion Coordinator to determine personnel needed to assist - Work with the Host Fashion Coordinator to line up Entrants - ✤ If you are not the commentator, provide the entrant information and description to the commentator - Insure that when the award announcement is made, the points earned are not mentioned - 14.
+Safeguard Entrants Worksheets - Save a copy of each Entrant's worksheet - Transfer scores and Judges comments to Fashion Judging Result form - 15.
+Inform The Restorer Editor (National meet) - Provide list of Fashion Entrant winners, photos, and their award placements

-Post-Meet Activities (To Be Completed Within 45 Days of the Meet)
+Post Meet Activities (To Be Completed Within 45 Days of the Meet)

-- 1. Send Results form to each Entrant.
-Do not send the Judges' worksheets to the entrant. - 2.
-Send a thank you letter to each Judge. - Evaluate Apprentice Judges Worksheets, and complete the Evaluation Sheet on Apprentice Judges and send to the EFC Chair. - 4.
-Send an individual pass/fail notice to the Apprentice Judges, with a copy to the Era Fashion Committee Chairperson, regarding their individual judging proficiency.
-Should the apprentice fail to gain judging status, indicate why, and give pointers on how they can achieve judging status. - 5.
-Send to the Era Fashion Committee Chairperson - ❖ The original scored worksheets for all entrants, including any photos or documentation. - The Master Tabulator Sheet - Era Fashion Judges Record - Evaluation of Apprentice Judges - Fashion Judging Results and any photos
+- 16. Send Results form to each Entrant.
+Do not send the Judges' worksheets to the entrant.

+- 17. Send a thank you letter to each Judge

+- 18. Evaluate Apprentice Judges Worksheets

+- Fill out form and send to the EFC Chair

+- 19. Send to the Era Fashion Committee Chairperson

+- The original scored Entrants worksheets, any photos or documentation

+- Master Tabulator Sheet

+- Era Fashion Judges Record

+- Evaluation of Apprentice Judges

+- Fashion Judging Results and any photos